szaguldo-kamaz/mcuromread/README.md

 ```

-See page 2-48 of "Mitsubishi Microcomputers 7451 Group" data sheet for more info.

 So, what to do with the M37451E8SP's ROM dump?

 The M37451E8SP has 16Kbytes ROM, but when reading from the ROM, the 0x0000-0x3fff (first 16Kbyte